Black Friday Code: DIGEST35

 Other Considerations

 The final consideration is hormonal birth control.
 Some doctors actually use hormonal birth control to help balance estrogen production.
-But these hormones are synthetic and are not without side effects.
-They can affect your gut health and ultimately create additional hormonal problems down the line.
+However, these hormones are synthetic and are not without side effects.
+They can affect your gut health, create nutrient deficiencies, and ultimately create additional hormonal problems down the line.
 This isn’t to say that no one should ever take hormonal birth control, but be wary of using it as a quick fix.

 Balance is Key